Sojourner (rover): Rock analysis

 The rocks at the landing site were given names of cartoon characters.
 Among them were Pop Tart, Ender, mini-Matterhorn, Wedge, Baker's Bench, Scooby Doo, Yogi, Barnacle Bill, Pooh Bear, Piglet, the Lamb, the Shark, Ginger, Souffle, Casper, Moe, and Stimpy.
 A dune was called Mermaid Dune, and a pair of hills were named Twin Peaks.

 The first analysis was carried out on the rock called "Barnacle Bill" during the third sol.
 The rock's composition was determined by the APXS spectrometer, which took 10 hours for a complete scan.
 The rock "Yogi" was analyzed on the 10th sol.
 It has been suggested the conformation of the land close to the rock, even visually at a lower level than the surrounding surface, was derived from the evaporation of floodwater.

 Both rocks turned out to be andesites; this finding surprised some scholars because andesites are formed by geological processes that require an interaction between materials of the crust and the mantle.
 A lack of information on the surrounding highlands made it impossible to grasp all of the implications of the discovery.

 The rover was then directed to the next target and on the 14th sol, it analyzed the rock named "Scooby-Doo" and imaged the "Casper" rock.
 Both were deemed to be consolidated deposits.
 The rock called "Moe" showed evidence of wind erosion.
 Most of the rocks analyzed showed a high silicon content.
 In a region nicknamed "Rock Garden", the rover encountered crescent-moon-shaped dunes that are similar to dunes on earth.

 The landing site is rich in varied rocks, some of which are clearly volcanic in origin, such as "Yogi"; others are conglomerates, the origins of which are the subject of several proposals.
-In one hypothesis, they formed in the presence of water in Mars' distant past.
+In one hypothesis, they formed in the presence of water in Mars's distant past.
 In support of this, high silicon contents would be detected.
 This could also be a consequence of sedimentation processes; rounded rocks of various sizes were discovered and the valley's shapes are compatible with a river channel environment.
 Smaller, more rounded stones may also have been generated during a surface impact event.

 When the mission's final results were described in a series of articles in the journal Science (December 5, 1997), it was believed the rock Yogi had a coating of dust but was similar to the rock Barnacle Bill.
 Calculations suggested both rocks mostly contain orthopyroxene (magnesium-iron silicate), feldspars (aluminum silicates of potassium, sodium, and calcium), and quartz (silicon dioxide) with smaller amounts of magnetite, ilmenite, iron sulfide, and calcium phosphate.